 SPICE (Simulation Program with Integrated Circuit Emphasis) is an analog electronic circuit simulator.
-SPICE can cover from the board-level circuit design to integrated circuits.
-It has originally developed at the Electronics Research Laboratory of the U.C.
-Berkeley in 1973.
-Since the update of Berkeley SPICE stopped at version 3f5 in 1993, many improved descendants came out from various vendors to the public.
+It can be used for anything from board-level circuit design to integrated circuits.
+It was originally developed at the Electronics Research Laboratory at UC Berkeley in 1973.
+Since the development of Berkeley SPICE stopped at version 3f5 in 1993, many improved descendants have been released by various vendors.

-There are many SPICE variations available HSPICE, PSPICE, NGSPICE, LTSPICE, SPICE OPUS, etc. BUT I chose NGSPICE basically it is free to the public, and it has good compatibly with KiCAD which is my main circuit design tool.
-HSPICE and PSPICE are the industrial majority, but it is a far too expensive for a hobbyist such as myself.
-LTSPICE is only for WINDOWS OS and I want to stick to Linux where I can go much more flexible in scripting and batch run.
+There are many SPICE variants available, including HSPICE, PSPICE, NGSPICE, LTSPICE, and SPICE OPUS.
+I chose NGSPICE primarily because it is free and offers good compatibility with KiCAD, which is my main circuit design tool.
+HSPICE and PSPICE are industry standards, but they are far too expensive for a hobbyist like me.
+LTSPICE is limited to Windows OS, and I prefer to stick with Linux, where scripting and batch simulations are much more flexible.

 How to run NGSPICE?

-Basically, NGSPICE is a command line tool.
-So, everything is supposed to be done by typing commands and dealing with text files in the shell environment.
-There are some GUI integrations, as in KiCAD or Qucs-S. You will be temped to use GUI first because it looks easier at the beginning.
-But, you will be back to command-line mode in the end for the more flexibility and more options.
-Actually, the GUI is not really useful unless you understand how it works in command-line mode.
-Or, you will find the GUI tools are not so convenient compared to command-line mode.
-Most people do mixed way - Generate netlists using KiCAD or Qucs-S and include into input file to the simulation to run it in command-line.
-Therefore, learning NGSPICE the original way is inevitable.
+NGSPICE is essentially a command-line tool, meaning most operations are performed by typing commands and working with text files in a shell environment.
+There are some GUI integrations available, such as in KiCAD or Qucs-S. You may be tempted to use a GUI at first because it looks easier, but eventually, you'll find yourself returning to the command-line interface for its greater flexibility and wider range of options.
+In fact, the GUI isn’t very useful unless you understand how things work in command-line mode, and you may even find GUI tools less convenient by comparison.
+Most people take a hybrid approach—generating netlists using KiCAD or Qucs-S and then including them in an input file for command-line simulation.
+Therefore, learning NGSPICE the original, command-line way is essential.

-Once you installed NGSPICE, Typing ngspice on the shell prompt will lead you to the interactive mode.
-Then, you can source the input file.
+at the shell prompt will launch the interactive mode.
+From there, you can source your input file like this:

 % > ngspice